PyCQA/redbaron/docs/index.rst

 RedBaron is an abstraction on top of `Baron <https://github.com/Psycojoker/baron>`_ to make it easy to use.
 It is heavily inspired by BeautifulSoup.

-Baron is a FST for Python, a Full Syntax Tree.
+Baron is a Full Syntax Tree (FST) for Python.
 By opposition to an AST which drops some syntax information in the process of its creation (like empty lines, comments, formatting), a FST keeps everything and guarantees the operation **ast_to_code(code_to_ast(source_code)) == source_code**.